chisui/dakka/thesis/main.md

 3. Designate the behavior to be used for the next message it receives.

 The Actor Model keeps these definitions very abstract.
-As a result of this abstractness aspects like identifying Actors inside an Actor System and message ordering become implementation details.
+The high degree of abstraction makes Actor identification inside an Actor system and message ordering details of implementation.

 ## Akka

-Akka is an implementation of the Actor Model written in Scala for the Java Virtual Machine.
+Akka is an implementation of the Actor Model written in Scala for the Java Virtual Machine[Akka-docu].
 Akka is not a straight implementation of the Actor Model.
 In some cases Akka deviates from the classic Actor Model, described above.
 All these change are made with care and make Akka more suited for real world use cases.